Oriolrt/SIDTD_Dataset/SIDTD/models/explore/README.md

 + Trans FG -> 'trans_fg'
 + CoAARC 'coatten_fcn_model'

+#### training  arguments

--- name : important to choose a different name to each experiment your are working on.
-It will allow to save weight models and results in different files.
+- **name**: Important to choose a different name for each experiment you are working on.
+This will allow you to save weight models and results in different files.

--- dataset : You can choose to train on the dataset of your choice with this flag.
-The name of the dataset must be the exact same name as the one of the folder that store the dataset you want to use.
+- **dataset**: You can choose to train on the dataset of your choice with this flag.
+The name of the dataset must be the exact same name as the folder that stores the dataset you want to use.

---faker_data_augmentation : write this flag to perform forgery augmentation during training.
+- **faker_data_augmentation**: Write this flag to perform forgery augmentation during training.

---nsplits : You can choose the number of partition you want to train.
+- **nsplits**: You can choose the number of partitions you want to train.
 10 is set as default.

---device cpu : run training with CPU.
-Default option is --device cuda to use a GPU.
+- **device cpu**: Run training with CPU.
+The default option is `--device cuda` to use a GPU.

---static : If yes, use static CSV file to reproduce training.
-Else,  if no, set as default, use *your own* CSV file with image paths.
+- **static**: If yes, use static CSV file to reproduce training.
+Else, if no (set as default), use *your own* CSV file with image paths.

--td or --type_data : If static flag is set to 'yes', choose type of SIDTD data to train on.
+- **td or --type_data**: If the static flag is set to 'yes', choose the type of SIDTD data to train on.
 Choose among: "templates", "clips", "clips_cropped". "templates" is set as default.

--ts, --type_split : Choose the type of partitionning to perform training: "cross" and "kfold". "kfold", stands for k-fold cross validation. "cross" stands for train, validation and test split. "kfold" is set as default.
+- **ts or --type_split**: Choose the type of partitioning to perform training: "cross" and "kfold". "kfold" stands for k-fold cross-validation. "cross" stands for train, validation, and test split. "kfold" is set as default.

 Please, remember to train according to the static CSV you have downloaded.
 For instance, if you have downloaded the k-fold cross validation version of cropped clips you should mentionned the flags such that: --type_data='clips_cropped' --type_split='kfold'.